Hello my darlings! In today’s post I am going to tell you how to bleach your hair at home step by step.

 - Tint for nuance

-The ratio for mixing hydrogen peroxide and bleaching powders is 1 measure of bleaching agent per 1.5 measures of peroxide (hydrogen peroxide).
+The ratio for mixing developer and bleaching powders is 1 measure of bleaching agent per 1.5 measures of peroxide (developer).

 Mix the two ingredients in the mixing bowl until a paste is formed.